 But listen to me, and listen to me carefully: you've got to enforce it.
 Don't say yes to your clients' every wish and demand.
 If they're asking you to do work that is outside the scope you agreed upon, CHARGE THEM.

-Wedding Planner Mistake #8: Thinking that your Success will Happen Overnight
+Wedding Planner Mistake #8: Thinking that Your Success Will Happen Overnight

 Business takes time y'all.
 You'll hear the story about someone who launched their wedding planning business and got picked to plan Obama's anniversary party in the same week.